UPDATED SEPTEMBER 8th, 2020

 There's a stigma behind business Instagram accounts that it needs to be 100% strictly business-driving posts.
-The truth is, the accounts that seamlessly mesh personal+business together are the ones that foster more engagement and build connections with their followers.
+The truth is, the accounts that seamlessly mesh personal and business together are the ones that foster more engagement and build connections with their followers.
 But finding that balance can be tricky.
-We all feel slightly lost sometimes on what to post.
+We all feel slightly lost on what to post sometimes.
 Here are 18 unique things to post on Instagram to boost engagement and add a little variety to your content:

 Maybe you've decked out your cubicle, maybe you work at your kitchen table, or maybe you have a badass minimalistic nook for getting down to work.
 Share what your space looks like!
 Give your followers some inspiration for their own workspaces.
 Got a messy desk?
 That's ok!
 You'll be sharing a glimpse into the real life, behind the scenes look of your business.

 Who doesn't love a good meme?
 Give your followers a chuckle and potentially gain new fans if it's really funny.
 I recently came across a totally hilarious and relatable meme.
 Feel free to use it!

 People are obsessed with posting food pictures on Instagram.
 But there's more to it than winning points on #aesthetics-- it can actually help you widen your reach, get more engagement, and even tie into your business!
 Food photos are more than what's on the plate.
 It's extremely relatable and can evoke feelings of nostalgia among your followers.
 We all eat, right?!
 If you're posting a photo from a restaurant, be sure to tag the name of the place in your photo.
 People love perusing photos of restaurants before deciding where to eat, which can expose you to new audiences.